vggscqq/archiso/README.md

 # Arch Linux ISO Customization

 This repository contains files for creating a custom version of Arch Linux ISO using [archiso](https://wiki.archlinux.org/title/Archiso).
-This ISO includes enhancements such as git, the Oh My Zsh theme for root.

 ## Features

-- **Added git**: [Git](https://git-scm.com/) is included for version control and easier collaboration.
+- **git**: Included for version control and easier collaboration.
 - **Fish shell**: Configured to show IP at login.
 - **SSH server with empty password authentication**: The SSH server is configured to allow empty password authentication for convenience.
 SHH connection is opened on port `22`.